 2) Invest more in computer security and protection procedures

 In order to diminish cyber-attacks, an organization should invest more in computer security and protection procedures.
 Few things that a company should implement in their network in order to attain maximum security are; put your database on a different web server other than the application server, apply latest security patches in your organization and safeguard all your passwords, maintain stringent input authentication, use only read-only views of documents whenever possible, create a network security design, carry out network scans to evaluate activities on the network and compare outbound network traffic to baseline operations.
-Lepide Auditor Suite provides inclusive change auditing and offers a collective platform to audit various elements of the IT department.
+Lepide Data Security Platform provides inclusive change auditing and offers a collective platform to audit various elements of the IT department.

 3) Implement a cyber-incident response plan

 A company must develop a written cyber-incident response plan that clearly classifies the cyber-attack situations and sets out appropriate responses.
 It is organization’s responsibility to make their employees mindful about the possibility of cyber-attacks and from where such attacks emerge within the company.
 Cyber incident response plan must be customized for each company and should contain following basic elements:

 - Law implementation

 - Preliminary response

 - Recovery and follow-up